AdamBoley/Exam-Scores-Analysis/README.md

 ### Primary

-- I hypothesize that students who attend the test preparation course attain higher test scores
+- I hypothesize that a student's gender has an effect on their individual and overall test scores

-- I hypothesize that a student's lunch program has an effect on their test scores
+- I hypothesize that a student's ethnicity has an effect on their individual and overall test scores

 - I hypothesize that increased levels of parental education correlate with higher test scores.
 For this hypothesis, I have made the reasonable assumption that better educated parents have a greater focus on education

-- I hypothesize that a student's gender has an effect on their individual and overall test scores.
-It is the opinion of my Mentor that girls tend to perform better in education than boys, and [this article](https://www.theguardian.com/education/2021/aug/10/a-level-results-top-5-data-takeaways) appears to support that opinion
+- I hypothesize that a student's lunch program has an effect on their test scores

-- I hypothesize that a student's ethnicity has an effect on their individual and overall test scores
+- I hypothesize that students who attend the test preparation course attain higher test scores

 ### Secondary